Fabulous Mom Life

 Raising Lean Children in a Super-Sized World

-September 24, 2021 by Lata 1 Comment
+September 24, 2021 1 Comment

 Everything around us is super-sized these days.
 And that includes what our kids eat – and most of which is unhealthy.
 The portions of snacks are huge, sugary candy is dirt cheap, packages of chips have gotten bigger and our kids don’t think twice before emptying a complete pack of chocolates or cookies in one go.
 How can parents, in a world with increasing unhealthy temptations, raise a fit, active and healthy child.